Game-Theory-Playground/doudizhu-bot/README.md

     ```bash
     python3 evaluator.py --models results/doudizhu/0_0.pth doudizhu-rule-v1 doudizhu-rule-v1 --cuda '' --num_games 100
     ```
+* To create a dodizhu.zip of your model that is formatted for the GUI, run:
+    ```bash
+    python3 zip_model.py
+    ```

-* To test the trained model against other bots in the GUI, open http://127.0.0.1:3000/, upload a zip of your model in /results, and Launch a tournament.
-[NOTE: a script for making this zip is coming soon.]
+* To test the trained model against other bots in the GUI, open http://127.0.0.1:3000/, upload the zip of your model in /results, and Launch a tournament.

 ## Docker Tips
 * To open another docker terminal for a running container, run the following on your home-machine: